ksafranski/arbitex/README.md

 ### Generate Token

-To generate a token, use the `generateToken` method:
+To generate a token, use the `generateToken` method.
+The below example generates a token for a user with the user id as the `sub` and an `email` property:

 ```typescript
 const token = arbitex.generateToken({